 You may also want to watch:

-The new school will have a 73-space car park and 10 drop-off visitor spaces at the front.
+It will include a 73-space car park, 200 cycle spaces and 10 drop-off or visitor spaces at the front of the school.

 The school last year said it hoped to be in the new building by September 2021 if there were no hold ups on the decision.

 Mid Suffolk District Council had granted outline planning permission for a school on the site back in 2018, with next week's decision due to secure full planning permission.